Reviews

 - A smaller section at the bottom introduces the same icons in alternative color schemes ("Dark backgrounds versions") and states that these are "Fully editable & automatically adjusting to color schema."

+- The slide uses a gradient grayish background that lightens towards the bottom.
 The overall look of the slide is professional and clean, using a limited color palette for clarity.
 The icons are designed for easy understanding and are consistent in style.

 Use Cases